Skip to content

 One Rust engine, every platform

 Written once in Rust, compiled to three targets.
-Same code in the browser, on a server, and in a Python notebook.
+Same code in the browser, on a server, and in a server runtime.

 Browser